EU wants to toughen cybersecurity rules for smart devices

 Breton said most hardware and software products are currently not subject to any cybersecurity obligations.

-If adopted, the regulation will require manufacturers to take into account cybersecurity in the design and development of their devices.
-And businesses will remain responsible for their security throughout the products’ expected lifetime, or a minimum of five years.
+If adopted, the regulation would require manufacturers to take into account cybersecurity in the design and development of their devices.
+Companies would remain responsible for the security of products throughout their expected lifetime, or a minimum of five years.

 Market authorities will have the power to withdraw or recall non-compliant devices and to fine companies that will not abide by the rules.

-“These cybersecurity rules should strive to weed out bad products from the EU market, but the current … proposal would lead to innovative products piling up in waiting rooms before they can be used by Europeans,” said CCIA Europe’s Public Policy Director, Alexandre Roure.
+“These cybersecurity rules should strive to weed out bad products from the EU market, but the current … proposal would lead to innovative products piling up in waiting rooms before they can be used by Europeans,” CCIA Europe Public Policy Director Alexandre Roure said.

 “Instead, the new rules should recognize globally accepted standards and facilitate cooperation with trusted trade partners to avoid duplicate requirements.”